The Most (and the Least) Polluted Cities in the World

 Least polluted: Helsinki, Finland

 The IQ Air report lists the capital of Finland as one of the least polluted capital cities in the world.
 One reason, according to The Telegraph, is that residents routinely use public transportation and bicycles to get around; the city makes it easy by maintaining roughly 2,400 miles worth of cycle lanes.
-Next, learn about the countries that are doing the most to protect their environment.

 - IQAir: “Global map of PM2.5 exposure by city in 2020”